lombok-android-developer/hacktoberfest-2019/README.md

 # hacktoberfest-2019

 ## Algoritma Challenge
-put your file in folder algorithm do you use
-Create Algoritm to get Output like date in example:
+put your file in folder algorithm do you use and Create Algoritm to get Output date like this example

 #### Example:
 ```